SrijanBadhya/Debsoc/Running the PES Debsoc.md

 **However, some of us believe that if you judge the club solely by its tournament wins, you may lose sight of what matters, and a number of unhealthy behaviors can creep in.**

 - To win tournaments, you might start prioritizing your attention towards the people who already show potential and debate skills, to hone them further.
-- This could also mean that when you have limited tournament slots or resources, you give them to people already performing well.
+- This could also mean that when you have limited tournament slots or resources, you give them to the people already performing well.
 - **A hierarchy forms where people feel like worthless members when they're not the ones bringing in the accolades.**
 - - They take tournament losses even more seriously because they're now a disappointment to the soc, not someone the soc is proud to have.
 - When a good debater becomes problematic, you're willing to let it slide because they're 'valuable to the soc'.
   + They may continue ruining the debate club experience for everyone else, while still bringing in tournament wins.